sameer05515/microservices-playground/example-base-15/backend/README.md

 # Backend - Spring Boot Application

-A Spring Boot backend application.
+A Spring Boot backend application with authentication and H2 database.

 ## Prerequisites